A quantum genetic algorithm with quantum crossover and mutation operations: Abstract

 \section{Abstract}

-In order for finding a good individual for a given fitness function in the context of evolutionary computing, we introduce a novel quantum genetic algorithm for quantum computers.
-It has both of quantum crossover and quantum mutation procedures unlike conventional quantum genetic algorithms.
-A complexity analysis shows a certain improvement over its classical counterpart.
+In the context of evolutionary quantum computing in the literal meaning, a quantum crossover operation has not been introduced so far.
+Here, we introduce a novel quantum genetic algorithm which has a quantum crossover procedure performing crossovers among all chromosomes in parallel for each generation.
+A complexity analysis shows that a quadratic speedup is achieved over its classical counterpart in the dominant factor of the run time to handle each generation.

 \keywords{Genetic algorithm \and Quantum computing \and Computational complexity}

 \PACS{03.67.Ac \and 87.23.-n \and 89.70.Eg}